In the Museum

 United States

-Create a pencil drawing to take home while taking a closer look at the collection.
+Create your own pencil drawing to take home while exploring the collection up close.
 No experience necessary, and all supplies are provided.
+Open to ages 6 through adult (children 12 and under must be accompanied by an adult).
+Space is limited.

-Create a pencil drawing to take home while taking a closer look at the collection.
+Create your own pencil drawing to take home while exploring the collection up close.
 No experience necessary, and all supplies are provided.
+Open to ages 6 through adult (children 12 and under must be accompanied by an adult).
+Space is limited.

 Attend: